daekp/btooc/README.md

 # btooc

-btooc - by the order of arrival.
+btooc - by the order of comment.
 I made this code at someone's request.
 Use this tool if you need to comment quickly on Naver Cafe.